 How to Deal with a Relater:

+Interacting with this type of counseling client is not easy.
 You should speak slowly.
 Be friendly.
 You can ask private questions to show that you are interested in their life and offer your assistance with something not related to the job.
 Underline your desire to help.
 Show that you’re trustworthy.
 Don’t be persistent and rude and don’t use psychological pressure.
 Be professional.

 As retailers, we deal with many different personality types on a daily basis.
 Here we’ve discussed the four basic personality types.
 Of course, each customer is unique and can embody 2 or even 3 personality types at once.
 But, there is always one dominant basic type.
 Try to determine which psychological type your client belongs to and use these tools during your negotiations to help seal the deal!